jupitoruiorg/laravel-decomposer/README.md

 composer require nguyentranchung/laravel-decomposer
 ```

-Next, add the service provider:
+Next, Edit config/app.php (Skip this step if you are using laravel 5.5+) Service provider:

 ```php
 // In config/app.php ( Thank you for considering this package!
 Have a great day :) )